SCRT-HQ/VaporShell/docs/glossary/Add-VSSESReceiptRuleAction.md

----
-layout: glossary
-title: Add-VSSESReceiptRuleAction
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSSESReceiptRuleAction

 ## SYNOPSIS
-Adds an AWS::SES::ReceiptRule.Action resource property to the template
+Adds an AWS::SES::ReceiptRule.Action resource property to the template.
+An action that Amazon SES can take when it receives an email on behalf of one or more email addresses or domains that you own.
+An instance of this data type can represent only one action.

 ## SYNTAX